Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 ## Video Script

 This is my multi-view application.
 It is a notes-taking app.
-What this means is that you can create a Note that contains a title and its contents.
+What this means is that you can create a note that contains a header and body.

-After creating the note, the contents will be written in a local database to store the data.
-This means the data you've written will persist in the app as long as you don't delete it
+After creating the note, the note's contents will be written in a local database to store the data.
+This means the content you've written will persist in the app as long as you don't delete the application.

+The data is displayed through a RecyclerView with an adapter.
+The adapter communicates with the database, and outputs the data into the RecyclerView, and the RecyclerView creates the respective views to represent each note.

+The RecyclerView is used to display the app in a by-2 grid layout.
+When the app has a lot of notes, it removes the Views of notes that are off-screen and use this View to create views for the ones that are on-screen, hence the name: "RecyclerView".
+At least, this is my understanding of it.

+Most of the code uses annotations, which are responsible for creating the boilerplate code of the core mechanics of the app.
+The rest of the code is written to bind events on the items in the layout to make the app functional.

+The app has shared preferences, which is a button to change to dark/light mode, and a PopupView to show instructions to the user.